-Income Group Considered 'Impossible or or considering 'S mpossible or Ch
+Income Group Considered 'Impossible or Reasons for considering 'Safe and Affordable Drinking Water' to be Impossible or Challenging (Relative Importance)

 Challenging' (by %age of surveyed countries) Lack of Financing Lack of Information Lack of Capability Lack of Innovation Governance Problems

 All Countries 73% (N=88) -

 High Income 56% (N=28) -

 Upper Middle 81% (N=21)

 Lower Middle 80% (N=24) -

 Low 81% (N=15)

-Note - the relative importance of the 5 key Reasons is assessed using the following. \\\ = ranked as a 'top two' reason by 75%+ of surveyed countries, \\ = ranked as a 'top two' reason by 50-74% of surveyed countries, \ = ranked as a 'top two' reason' by 0-24% of surveyed countries.
+Note - the relative importance of the 5 key Reasons is assessed using the following. = ranked as a 'top two' reason by 75%+ of surveyed countries, = ranked as a 'top two' reason by 50-74% of surveyed countries, = ranked as a 'top two reason' by 0-24% of surveyed countries.
 Scores on the boundary between groups have been rounded up.